com-480-data-visualization/project-2023-kingdom_of_kaffa/README.md

 **10% of the final grade**

-This is a preliminary milestone to let you set up goals for your final project and assess the feasibility of your ideas.

 ### Dataset

 For our project we use two datasets: (1) scraped data from the website [Kofio](https://www.kofio.co/), (2) Kaggle [Coffee Dataset](https://www.kaggle.com/datasets/michals22/coffee-dataset), (3) collected data about [Coffee-Food-Pairing](https://www.homegrounds.co/coffee-food-pairing/).